ArduinoMeetsZXSpectrum/ZX-Modern-Controller-Interface/README.md

 # ZX-Modern-Controller-Interface

-This software is intended to be used with ZX Modern Controller Interface. https://www.facebook.com/ZXModernControllerInterface/
+This software is intended for the use with ZX Modern Controller Interface. https://www.facebook.com/ZXModernControllerInterface/

 Prerequisites: